DSpace/RestContract/supervisionorders.md

 * group: the group that can supervise the item

 Status codes:
-* 200 OK - if the item is found and it is visible to the current user or the anonymous user.
+* 200 OK - if the item is found and it is visible to the current user.
 Withdrawn items are returned
 * 401 Unauthorized - if you are not authenticated.
 * 403 Forbidden - if you are not logged in with sufficient permissions (Administrators).
 * 404 Not found - if the supervision order doesn't exist